FranciscoLozCoding/plugin-lorawan-listener/ecr-meta/ecr-science-description.md

 **--ignore**: (opposite of --collect) A list of chirpstack measurements to ignore.
 If empty all will be retrieved (ex: --ignore m1 m2 m3)

 **--signal-strength-indicators**: enable signal strength indicators

+**--plr**: plr's(packet loss rate) time interval in seconds, for example 3600 will mean plr will be measured every hour